spack/spack/lib/spack/docs/tutorial_modules.rst

 Module Files
 ============

-In this tutorial we'll introduce a few concepts that are fundamental to the generation of module files with Spack, and we'll guide you through the customization of both module files content and their layout on disk.
+In this tutorial, we'll introduce a few concepts that are fundamental to the generation of module files with Spack, and we'll guide you through the customization of both module files content and their layout on disk.
 In the end you should have a clear understanding of: